 3. Echo CS-400 18″ Chainsaw – Best Value

+If you’re searching for the best 18-inch chainsaw for the money, consider the Echo CS400.
 This chainsaw has its good and bad points.
 On the good side, there’s the 40.2cc engine, which maxes out around 1.25 horsepower.
-We found that was more than enough to cut through hardwood, even the larger branches (though that took a little while).
-It only weighs about 10 pounds, too, which is an incredible ratio of power to usability.
-It also ships with engine oil.
+We found that was enough to cut through hardwood and larger branches (though that took a little while).
+It only weighs about 10 pounds and comes with engine oil.

-As for the bad: the first time you use the CS400, you’ll find it very rough to start.
+As for the bad: the first time you use the CS400, you’ll find it tough to start.
 After the first time, it gets easier, but reaching that point takes elbow grease.
-In our tests, we also found that the chain came loose more quickly than other 18-inch saws.
-Finally, there’s the total lack of a warranty or refund guarantee – if you get a lemon, you’ve got no recourse.
+Our tests also found that the chain came loose more quickly than other 18-inch saws.
+Finally, there’s the total lack of a warranty or refund guarantee; if you get a lemon, you have no recourse.